Imran4424/Software-Architecture/SolidPrinciples.md

 4. **I** - Interface Segregation Principle
 5. **D** - Dependency Inversion Principle

+- SOLID principles are intertwined and interdependent.
+- SOLID principles are most effective when they are combined together.
+- It is most important to get a wholesome view of all SOLID principles.

 # Single Responsibility Principle
 Single Responsibility Principle states that **A software component should one and only one responsibility**.
 Based on the used programming paradigm this component can be a function or a class or a module.